October 5, 2023

 Pecan

 Pecan pies and other seasoned treats are always an autumn favorite.
-This year especially, outside of the traditional pies, pecan flavors are being found in savory dishes and added to beverages as well.
+This year especially, outside of the traditional pies, pecan flavors are being found in savory dishes and added to ready to drink beverages as well.
 There’s plenty of room for growth in this largely untapped market already showing a 7-9% CARG.

 Maple